 Christmas in Lesaka

 Lesaka’s Olentzero is held annually on Christmas Eve.
-The celebration is divided into two parts, in the morning the contest where various groups present their floats depicting Olentzero undertaking various activities and in various poses, and in the afternoon the parade with the winner of the contest.
+According to Basque traditions, Olentzero comes to town late at night on the 24th of December to drop off presents for children.
+He is now depicted as a lovable character, a bit overweight, having a huge appetite and thirst.
+He is a Basque peasant wearing a Basque beret, a farmer’s attire with traditional shoes and smoking a pipe.
+The celebration is divided into two parts.
+In the morning there is the contest where various groups present their floats depicting Olentzero undertaking various activities and in various poses, and in the afternoon there is a parade with the winner of the contest.

 Find out more about joining us for a special Basque Christmas